 Lachele’s Fine Foods

 You know how marketing photos usually make burgers look amazing, but then you order one and it looks nothing like the photo?
-Lachele’s Fine Food flips the script and theirs look even better in person, which is saying something (see the photo below for proof).
-But who cares how it looks, you’re here for how it tastes...and with gooey cheese, fresh smash burger patties and a soft bun that practically melds into the meat, the answer is “more than fine.”
-The hype here is earned.
+Lachele’s Fine Foods flips the script and theirs look even better in person, which is saying something.
+But who cares how it looks, you’re here for how it tastes...and with gooey cheese, fresh smash burger patties, and a soft bun that practically melds into the meat, the answer is “more than fine.”
+There are seven different types of burgers here (plus rotating daily specials), and while The Lachele is the namesake standard, we also love The Jake and The Big Gym, both served on a potato roll that practically melds into the burger.
+Lachele’s was the number one vote getter by far, and the hype is well earned.

 Zombie Burger